rd2l/rules/Rules.md

             <li>Each team can wait up to a total of 15 minutes per match for disconnected player(s). </li>
             <li>In the event a player (or players) are unable to continue playing for any reason their team may choose to continue the match without them (using the DC’ed players heroes is permitted). </li>
             <li>The players playing in a game are allowed to differ between games of the same match.
 However only official rostered players to the team are ever allowed to play.</li>
-            <li>Captains are required to submit results from their matches to the Captain section of rd2l.com within 24 hours.
+            <li>Captains are required to submit results from their matches to the Captain section of rd2l.com within 24 hours if the match was not ticketed.
 If matches cannot not ticketed due to an unforeseen issue, a screenshot of the score screen will suffice.</li>
             <li>Only recognized casters are permitted to be in broadcaster channels during matches.</li>
-            <li>Spectators on is encouraged but the 2 minute delay is required.
-No spectators are allowed in the lobby; they are only allowed to spectate via DotaTV.</li>
+            <li>Spectators on is encouraged but a 5 minute delay is required.
+No in-game spectators except admins and authorized casters are allowed in the lobby; they are only allowed to spectate via DotaTV.</li>
             <li>Coaches are not allowed.</li>
             <li>Game remakes or loading from a replay are permitted if there is a major issue affecting gameplay (major ping increases, heavy packet loss, Steam down).
 Both team captains must agree to attempt the attempt.
 If load from replay does not work, the game will be remade.</li>
         </ul>